About the plugin

 - Running algorithms in batch

 As well as the basic feature of creating travel time polygons, the plugin also includes other features:

 - Filtering which points of interest fall within a travel time area

 - Calculating the times from an origin to up to 2,000 destinations in a single request

 - Free background map tiles (on request)

-The API required for the plugin is free for anyone wishing to use the tool for non-commercial purposes.
-The free API key offers 5,000 free requests per month, with a limit of 10 free requests per minute.
+The free trial API key offers 10 free requests per day, and lasts for two weeks.
+Less limited free keys are also available for non-commercial use on request.
 Businesses wishing to use it for commercial purposes can use this key for the initial testing only and then can request a paid API license.
 Take a look at business license pricing here.
 Using this model, TravelTime hopes to continue to provide a high-quality free tool for the community whilst still providing a valuable resource to businesses.

 Feedback and support

 The data supporting the TravelTime is being continuously improved.
 The company asks that if you spot something that could be improved or you have any questions please get in touch at email@example.com.
 The community’s feedback is greatly appreciated and ensures that users can have the best possible plugin experience.
 Please not the API does not allow for crossing borders in Europe and some parts of the US.
 This is a known issue the team is working on.